DarrenPapa/ASProL/README.md

-  ASProL is an esoteric programming language since its syntax is bizarre it comes from CASProL actualy, I just reused some code from CASProL and tinkeredwwith it to come up with ASProL.
+  ASProL is an esoteric programming language since its syntax is bizarre it comes from CASProL actualy, I just reused some code from CASProL and tinkered with it to come up with ASProL.
 Please use ASProL well :)
 </p>